 Thomas the Tank Engine is set in a Post-Apocalyptic safe-zone

-That's right, you read that correct.
-Tumblr user frog-and-toad-are-friends was the first one to plant the seed of the whole theory when he declared that Thomas the Tank Engine takes place in a train depot post-apocalypse!
+That's right, you read correctly.
+Tumblr user frog-and-toad-are-friends was the first one to plant the seed of the whole theory when he declared that Thomas the Tank Engine & Friends takes place in a post-apocalyptic train depot!
 Basically, his theory is that the Island of Sodor, where the books and TV show take place, is the only safe-zone in a totalitarian dystopia where steam trains are regularly killed off and their parts are sold or used for repair.

 Sounds grim right?
 Well it only gets worse

 He then goes on to find a very fitting quote from one of the Thomas books titled "The Bluebells of England," have a read: